 The biennial budget act for the 125th General Assembly, Am.
 Sub.
 H.B.
 95, added assertive community treatment and intensive home-based mental health services to the community mental health services covered by Medicaid.
 H.B.
 95 required the Department of Job and Family Services to request federal approval for the additions not later than May 1, 2004.
-The bill delays to July 21, 2004 the date by which the Department must request the federal approval.
+The act delays to July 21, 2004 the date by which the Department must request the federal approval.

-Current law requires the Director of Job and Family Services to adopt rules establishing statewide access and acuity standards for Medicaid-funded partial hospitalization mental health services and assertive community treatment and intensive home-based mental health services.
-The bill eliminates the requirement that the Director adopt rules establishing statewide access and acuity standards for Medicaid-funded partial hospitalization mental health services but does not affect the requirement that the Director adopt rules for Medicaid-funded assertive community treatment and intensive home-based mental health services.
+Prior law required the Director of Job and Family Services to adopt rules establishing statewide access and acuity standards for Medicaid-funded partial hospitalization mental health services.
+The act eliminates this requirement, but does not affect other requirements of continuing law that the Director adopt rules for Medicaid-funded assertive community treatment and intensive home-based mental health services.